tofuyong/TutorGrapher-Project/README.md

 [![Spring Boot](./images/springboot.svg)](https://spring.io/projects/spring-boot)

 ## Getting Started
-You need to have git, angular cli, maven, and an SQL client installed on your machine to run these commands.
+You need to have git, angular cli, maven, mongoDB and an SQL client installed on your machine to run these commands.

 Here are the steps for testing the app locally:
-1. **Clone the repo.** In your terminal, use the git clone command:
+1. **Clone the repo.** In your terminal, use the git clone command.
+This command creates a local copy of the project on your machine.
       ```sh
       git clone https://github.com/tofuyong/TutorGrapher-Project.git
       ```
-This command creates a local copy of the project on your machine.

 2. **Get a free SendGrid API key** at https://docs.sendgrid.com/ui/account-and-settings/api-keys.
 Enter your API key in application.properties.
+Replace ${spring.sendgrid.api-key} with your API key
       ```sh
       spring.sendgrid.api-key=${spring.sendgrid.api-key}
       ```
-  Replace ${spring.sendgrid.api-key} with your API key

-3. **Run the SQL script.** Inside the sql-script folder, you will find the TutorGrapherDB.sql script.
+3. **Run the SQL script.** Ensure that you have an SQL client installed.
+Inside the sql-script folder, you will find the TutorGrapherDB.sql script.
 Run it to create the tutorgrapher database locally.
 This creates a tutor (Tutor ID: 1) and assigns 5 students to this account.

+4. **Install mongoDB.** Ensure that you have mongoDB installed.

-4. **Start the client app.** Navigate to the client folder in terminal and run:
+5. **Start the client app.** Navigate to the client folder in terminal and run:
       ```sh
       ng serve --proxy-config proxy-config.js
       ```

-5. **Start the server app.** Navigate to the server folder in terminal and run:
+6. **Start the server app.** Navigate to the server folder in terminal and run:
       ```sh
       mvn clean spring-boot:run
       ```

-6. **Open the app in your browser**.
+7. **Open the app in your browser**.
 Visit http://localhost:4200/

-7. **Log in and test the app.** Use Tutor ID 1 to log in.
+8. **Log in and test the app.** Use Tutor ID 1 to log in.

 ## Usage
 <div align="center">